 Is it always better to go for cheaper when thinking of having a Semi-Permanent Makeup treatment?
 We all like a bargain and eagerly seek discounts, but when it comes to your face and appearance, is this the way to go?

+Exclusive Beauty UAE isn’t the cheapest provider of semi-permanent make-up in the region.
+Still, we do offer the highest quality of treatment with associated health and safety requirements currently in the region to Harley Street standards.
+Our prices are less expensive than Harley Street’s, but with our Harley Street specialist, you will receive the same quality of treatment.
+Why spend extra money on flights and hotel stays when the same service is available in Dubai and Abu Dhabi?
 Of course, you will find cheaper services in Dubai and Abu Dhabi, but this will be with low-quality pigments (colours) and machines which will cause more trauma to the skin and more pain, along with possibly inexperienced and underqualified therapists, all of which could result in unsightly blue or green migrated (washed) colours in the face and unattractive, un-natural results which will last for years.